The Best Flooring Options for Your Sunroom

 Go for Drama

 Make your sunroom a “wow” moment!
-We love the look of this durable vinyl plank tile, which was carefully designed to mimic the aesthetic of real wood.
+We love the look of ProGen in West Oak Loft by Tarkett, which was carefully designed to mimic the aesthetic of real wood.
 These floors are better than hardwood for your sunroom because they are 100% waterproof.
 That means you can entertain and work—any activity goes, and all without the worry about how your floors will handle it.

-Whether you are beach-adjacent or wishing your toes were buried in the sand, consider Boardwalk, a coastal-inspired collection from Beauflor featuring light and breezy colors and visuals you can smell salt in the air.
-You can use this flooring with radiant heating devices, ensuring you and your tootsies stay warm even when the temperatures start to drop.
+Whether you are beach-adjacent or wishing your toes were buried in the sand, consider Boardwalk, a coastal-inspired collection from Beauflor featuring light and breezy colors and visuals.
+You can also use this flooring with radiant heating devices, ensuring you and your tootsies stay warm even when the temperatures start to drop.

 Just Like Wood